-A poem, too beautiful for minds to hold;
+A poem of you, too beautiful to hold,

 For then the essence of first wonder bold